 Sec.
 6-236.
-Termination of Tenancies-At-Will
+Termination of Tenancies.

-(a) In order to be terminated by a Landlord, tenancies-at-will must be terminated by providing a minimum of 90 days' written notice to Tenant except as provided below:

-- 1. "For Cause" tenancies terminable on 7 days' notice pursuant to 14 M.R.S. § 6002(1) may be terminated in accordance with Section 6002(1); - a.
-Short-term rentals with a term of fewer than 30 days' are exempt from the 90-day notice period outlined herein; - b.
-Holdover tenancies are exempt from the 90 day notice period outlined herein; - c.
-Where a Landlord provides \$500.00 reimbursement to Tenant for the inconvenience of termination, tenancies-at-will may be terminated by notice to the Tenant of sixty (60) to eighty-nine (89) days; - d.
-Where a Landlord provides \$1000 reimbursement to Tenant for the inconvenience of termination, tenancies-at-will may be terminated by notice to the Tenant of thirty (30) to fifty-nine (59) days. - (2) Reimbursement amounts outlined in subsections (c) and (d) above are lump-sum amounts payable in a single installment for the collective benefit of all tenants of a unit.
-Tenants are responsible for allocating the reimbursement amount among themselves.
-(By Referendum, 11-3-2020)
+- (a) In order to be terminated by a Landlord, all tenancies must be terminated by providing a minimum of 90 days' written notice to Tenant except as provided below: - 1.
+"For Cause" tenancies terminable on 7 days' notice pursuant to 14 M.R.S. § 6002(1) may be terminated in accordance with Section 6002(1); - Short-term rentals with a term of fewer than 30 days' are exempt from the 90-day notice period outlined herein; - 3.
+Where a Landlord provides the amount of one month's rent as reimbursement to Tenant for the inconvenience of termination, tenancies may be terminated by notice to the Tenant of sixty (60) to eighty-nine (89) days; - 4.
+Where a Landlord provides the amount of two months' rent as reimbursement to Tenant for the inconvenience of termination, tenancies may be terminated by notice to the Tenant of thirty (30) to fifty-nine (59) days.